 As a Gold Star Family, my children have seen and experienced the impact of sacrifice firsthand.
 In teaching patriotism to your children, I highly recommend taking them to the Arlington National Cemetery when you get the chance.
 If you visit Section 60, you’ll likely find a Gold Star family visiting the grave of a loved one.
 Encourage your kids to talk to those visiting the grave and ask about the fallen individual they are there to honor; the family will probably be touched and eager to talk about their loved one, and I doubt your kids will ever forget that emotional, personal connection of knowing what it means to honor our country and those who serve it.

 But you don’t have to travel to D.C. to instill the importance of honoring veterans in your kids.
 My children and I regularly make and send out care packages to military members with our personal touches inside.
 When we do so, I remind them of the sacrifice their uncle made and that their father makes so they recognize the value of giving back.
 Maybe there is a charity near you that serves veterans or helps put together supplies for soldiers.
+We also serve our community by hosting an annual golf tournament and 100% of the proceeds benefit combat veterans.
 However you decide to do so, take the time to show your kids the importance of honoring our military service members.

 As parents, we know that we are raising up the next generation.
 Can you imagine what a difference it would make in this country if we empowered a patriotic generation of young people?
 When I look around and see all of the dissonance and fear between people, I long for them to come together under a common agreement that we care for and about our country, even if we have different opinions and ideas about how that should be done.
 We don’t have to approve of everything going on in our government to recognize and honor who it was founded by and the values it was built on.
 I am proud to be an American, and I want my kids to be, too.